-To display details about the origin (the first) action for the selected workflow, doubleclick the row (or select a row and click the Status button ).
+To display details about the origin (the first) action for the selected workflow, double-

 The Status/History dialog (the figure and the figure) provides details about the status of the origin action.

 When an action is complete, the Status/History dialog displays information on each aspect of the action's execution.
 You can use this information to review details about its execution, and when an action fails, you can use this information to determine why and correct the problem.